-Statutory guidance to the independent review panel and clerk on notifying parties of the outcome of the review the pupil lives outside the local authority in which the school is located, the clerk should make sure that the 'home authority' is also informed in writing without delay of the outcome of the review.
+Statutory guidance to the independent review panel and clerk on notifying parties of the outcome of the review

+170. If the panel upholds the governing board's decision, the clerk should immediately report this to the local authority as well as notifying the parents and governing board.
+If the pupil lives outside the local authority in which the school is located, the clerk should make sure that the 'home authority' is also informed in writing without delay of the outcome of the review.
 This includes any situation where parents withdraw or abandon their application for a review.